Goats - identification, records and movement

 Reserved colours for tags (as stated in the Sheep and Goats (Records, Identification and Movement) (England) Order 2009):

-If your goat loses its identification device, or it becomes impossible to read, you must replace the device within the following timescales (whichever comes soonest):
+If your goat loses its identification device, or it becomes impossible to read, you must replace the device within the following timescales (whichever comes first):

 - no later than 28 days after the tag was removed or discovered to be lost or illegible (either visually or electronically)